View Transitions API: Smooth DOM Animations in JavaScript

 }

 The root name refers to the default transition — the entire viewport.
-You can also target named elements:
+You can also target named elements for per-element animation control:

 ::view-transition-old(panel),